8nb45phcwd-coder/Mapa/README.md

 - **Styling**:
   - `PaintRule`: generic style rules for countries, regions, clusters, slots, border segments.
   - `ResolvedStyle`: resolved style object used by renderers.
+- **Infrastructure & layers**:
+  - Helpers to clip internal infrastructure polylines to country polygons and project them with inherited transforms.
+  - Transnational infrastructure supports geographic and conceptual render paths with hybrid interpolation.
+  - A minimal layer registry (`registerLayer`, `unregisterLayer`, `getLayers`) to stack optional layers by `zIndex` while relying on IDs rather than screen coordinates.

 The engine itself is **UI-agnostic**: it is not tied to Canvas, SVG, WebGL, React, etc.
 It exposes **data and transforms** that any renderer can use.